svencc/ReforgerCommanderBackend/README.md

 Database is ready configured for application-server connection.

 ## Run application server
-Run com.rcb.Application with "local" profile. application-local.properties is preconfigured to work with the provided docker-mariaDb instance.
+Run com.recom.Application with "local" profile. application-local.properties is preconfigured to work with the provided docker-mariaDb instance.

 ## Project Pages: